-Ballet & Pointe Technique for Level 3: Students must demonstrate proper execution of Level 2 ballet syllabus, along with expanded knowledge of ballet vocabulary and beginning pointe technique.
-Advanced combinations will be introduced along with increasing tempo at the barre and center.
-Special focus will be on grade allegro.
-Students will begin Pointe work at the barre and progress to center and across the floor work.
+Ballet 3A: Students must demonstrate proper execution of the Level 2B ballet syllabus, along with expanded knowledge of ballet vocabulary.
+Students will be given bigger positions of the body at the barre, center work and across the floor.
+Students will continue to work foot flexibility & strength needed for pointe work.
+Advanced combinations will be introduced along with increasing tempo at the barre and center, with a focus on allegro.

-Ballet & Pointe Technique for Level 4/5: This class is designed to advance the dancer’s knowledge of ballet technique and its kinetic breakdown, bio-mechanical awareness and analysis of the movement.
+Pointe Technique 3B-5: This class is designed to advance the dancer’s knowledge of ballet technique and its kinetic breakdown, bio-mechanical awareness, and analysis of the movement.
 The overall emphasis is on vocabulary, technique and understanding of motion and placement.
-Working on advanced combinations as well as an increased tempo throughout the class will be incorporated.
-Students will continue to train more intensively on Pointe.
-Self-expression and artistry will be emphasized.
+Students will be given challenging combinations at the barre, center and across the floor.